Playbook System Reference

 - Environment variables – from the process environment

-- Unresolved – if no match, ${NAME} is left as-is in the output
+- Unresolved – if no match, ${NAME} is left as-is (with a warning logged)

 Runtime Variables